capaj/decapi/README.md

 ## Upgrading from 1.0.0 to 2.0.0

+Firstly, you must install all the new peer dependencies.
 This major was a complete rewrite of the reflection of types.
 From 2.0.0 decapi uses typescript-rtti to infer graphql types from typescript.
 This works for 99% of TS types.
 This means you should always have your decorators without explicit `type` property.